Physician-assisted dying

 The BMA believes that any legislation to permit physician-assisted dying should be based on an ‘opt-in’ model, so that only those doctors who positively choose to participate are able to do so.
 Doctors who opt in to provide the service should also be able to choose which parts of the service they are willing to provide (eg assessing eligibility and/or prescribing and/or administering drugs to eligible patients).

-A right to refuse to carry out activities directly related to assisted dying for any reason
+A right to decline to carry out activities directly related to assisted dying for any reason

 Protection from discrimination and abuse